 Driving without the consent of the proprietor.
-5-6 Drinking or eating in the vehicle without permission of passenger.
-2-3 Causing excessive noise from any radio or sound-reproducing instrument, 2 which annoys anyone in or outside the vehicle.
+5- 6 Drinking or eating in the vehicle without permission of passenger.
+2-3 Causing excessive noise from any radio or sound-reproducing instrument, which 2 annoys anyone in or outside the vehicle.
 Operating the horn as a means of signalling that the vehicle has arrived.
-3 Allowing the vehicle to stand in such a position as to suggest that it is plying 6 for hire, or using a hackney carriage stand.
+3 Allowing the vehicle to stand in such a position as to suggest that it is plying for 6 hire, or using a hackney carriage stand.
 Using a non-hands free mobile phone whilst driving 8 Failure to provide medical certificate or not notifying a medical condition 6-12 Failure to provide a receipt when requested.
 2 Failure to operate the meter from commencement of the journey and charging more than the fixed charge for hire of Hackney Carriages.
 4-12 Failing to notify changes within 14 days.
 3 Failure to produce a copy of the licence.
-4 Failure to notify within 7 days of starting or terminating employment, the name and address of the proprietor and the date when the employment either 3 started or ended.
-Failure to show the private hire driver's licence to the proprietor at the 2 beginning of an employment.
-Failure to surrender a driver's licence, badge or plate on cessation of 6 employment.
-Failing to notify of change of address of any amendment to the details of a 3 licence within 14 days Failing to disclose convictions within 7 days.
-8 -12 Failure to search vehicle daily or failure to take found property to the Council 3 Offices within 72 hours of finding it.
-Failure to report an accident within 72 hours 3 Carrying an animal other than one with passenger.
+4 Failure to notify within 7 days of starting or terminating employment, the name and address of the proprietor and the date when the employment either started or ended.
+3 Failure to show the private hire driver's licence to the proprietor at the beginning of an employment.
+2 Failure to surrender a driver's licence, badge or plate on cessation of employment.
+6 Failing to notify of change of address of any amendment to the details of a licence within 14 days 3 Failing to disclose convictions within 7 days.
+8 -12 Failure to search vehicle daily or failure to take found property to the Council Offices within 72 hours of finding it.
+3 Failure to report an accident within 72 hours 3 Carrying an animal other than one with passenger.
 2 Carrying an animal not safely restrained.
 3 Failure to carry assistance dog without an exemption certificate.
 5-6 Failure to comply with wheelchair carriage requirements.
-5-6 Vehicle Sn ecifications & Conditions of Licence - Appendix 5D 1 Section Offence Points Operating a vehicle which does not comply with the Councils Vehicle 2 - 6 Specification where such offence is not otherwise specified below 2 0 Operating a vehicle, which is not maintained in a sound and roadworthy 6 condition.
-Operating a vehicle, which is not maintained in a clean and safe condition 3 inside and out.
-Modifying a vehicle without the consent of the Council 4 - · maximum number of passengers who may be conveyed.
+5-6 Vehicle Spec cifications & Conditions of Licence - Appendix 5D Section Offence Points Operating a vehicle which does not comply with the Councils Vehicle Specification 2 - 6 where such offence is not otherwise specified below Operating a vehicle, which is not maintained in a sound and roadworthy condition.
+6 Operating a vehicle, which is not maintained in a clean and safe condition inside 3 and out.
+Modifying a vehicle without the consent of the Council 4 Failure to display or maintain external licence plates which indicate the maximum 4 number of passengers who may be conveyed.
 Hackney vehicle signage not in accordance with council requirements.
-4 Affixing or displaying on a private hire vehicle any roof sign.
-6 Displaying on a private hire vehicle any sign or notice which consists of or includes the word TAXI or CAB or FOR HIRE 4 Displaying a sign or advertisement that does not comply with Council requirements or is not authorised by the Council.
-3 Taximeter which does not comply with the Council's Vehicle Specification.
-5 Trailer which does not comply the Council's Vehicle Specification 3 Operating a vehicle which does not comply with the Council's policy requirements 6 Operating a vehicle, which does not comply the Council's Vehicle Specification in respect of window tint.
-4 No insurance or inappropriate insurance for the vehicle.
-12 Failing to notify vehicle change or transfer within 14 days.
-3 Failing to make the vehicle licence available for inspection.
-3 Allowing a vehicle to be used for hire by a person who does not hold a current private hire or hackney driver's licence 8 Failure to properly report an accident to the Authority.
-3 Permitting the vehicle to be used for any illegal or immoral purposes.
-12 HIRE OPERATORS ernment (Miscellaneous Provisions) Act 1976 Section Offence Points 56 (2) Failing to keep proper records of all bookings or failing to produce them. (also breach of conditions see below) 6 56 (3) Failure to keep records of PH vehicles or failing to produce them. (also breach of conditions see below) 6 56(1) Failing to produce DH Operator' license on request 1
+4